Loved Prabhas' Simple Yellow Shirt That He Wore For Balakrishna's Unstoppable 2? It Costs Rs 11k

 Adipurush co-starring Kriti Sanon, Saif Ali Khan and Sunny Singh was originally scheduled to release in January 2023, however, it has been delayed till June next year.
 The makers have postponed the film to rework on the visual effects as they faced backlash after the teaser was released.

 Prabhas also has Project K and Salaar in his kitty.
-He will share screen space with Bollywood diva Deepika Padukone in Project K, which is being directed by Nag Ashwin.
+The Tollywood heartthrob will share screen space with Bollywood diva Deepika Padukone in Project K, which is being directed by Nag Ashwin.
+The film also stars Amitabh Bachchan and Disha Patani.

 What do you have to say about Prabhas' look?
 Do share your thoughts with us by tweeting @Filmibeat.